 Refer to the sample file ISB-Revit_Starting_View.xlsx for an example of the use of a Pivot table.
 In this file the 2nd worksheet has some data about the Revit Linked files which is in turn referenced by a Pivot table shown on the primary worksheet.

-Related Ideate BIMLink Topic: Create a Quantity Take-off
+Related Ideate BIMLink Topic: Create and Manage BIM Quantity Take-off Data for Revit with Ideate BIMLink

 Thank you for taking time to inform us about a bug or feature request.